We face HMRC payment problems. What can we do?

-Another important point to note is that if the HMRC say you owe them £50k then you do owe them £50k.
-I.e there is no dispute.
+Another important point to note is that if HMRC say you owe them £50k then you do owe them £50k.
+In other words, there is no dispute.
 They do not need to go to the court and request a County Court Judgement, followed by a Statutory Demand.
-The HMRC will write and if the money is not paid they will go straight to the next step issuing a winding up petition.
+The HMRC will write and if the money is not paid they will go straight to the next step of issuing a winding up petition.
 HMRC issue some 60% of the winding up petitions against UK companies.

 Could I be personally liable?

 If a company is insolvent you may be held personally liable for the debts, if you continue to trade KNOWING the business is insolvent and doing nothing about it.
 Wrongful trading can become an issue where there are ongoing tax arrears and the company then enters insolvent liquidation.

 So, act carefully, keep notes of any decisions and always write names of people you speak to at HMRC down.
 Take advice from experts, above all act promptly as delay may just lead to more problems for you as directors.

 Bear in mind that HMRC has preferential creditor status.
 In other words, they will rank ahead of the bank and other floating charge holders.
 This will mean you are more exposed personally as many of these lenders often have personal guarantees from you.
 See this page for more details